Smit-create/Smit-create.github.io/docs/posts/research/qe.md

 as I was very curious to learn more about economics and contributing to [QuantEcon.py](https://quantecon.org/quantecon-py/).

-I was one of **founding member** while drafting of a comprehensive lecture series tailored for [undergraduates](https://intro.quantecon.org/intro.html), along with [Google JAX lectures](https://jax.quantecon.org/intro.html) focusing on quantitative economics and open science.
+I was one of **founding member** of a comprehensive lecture series tailored for [undergraduates](https://intro.quantecon.org/intro.html), along with [Google JAX lectures](https://jax.quantecon.org/intro.html) focusing on quantitative economics and open science.
 These initiatives were crafted with precision to enhance learning experiences, bridging theoretical concepts with practical